helloncanella/useAppState/README.md

+This hook aims to work as a utility to simplify state management, on Apollo Client backed projects.

+It was conceived to offer the same dev's experience provided by React's `useState` hook.

+Take the situation where we need to open and close a floating menu.

+A simple scenario would be the necessity to control its openness from a component, and access its state (`open` and `close`) from another.

+Here we are using the directive `@client`, that instructs apollo not to forward our operation to the server.
+For further info, refer to the [apollo documentation](https://www.apollographql.com/docs/react/essentials/local-state/).

 # useAppState

-Control the whole app's state with the ease of an `useState`.
+This hook aims to work as a utility to simplify state management, on Apollo Client backed projects.

 ## Introduction

-This hook aims to work as an utility to simplify state management, on Apollo Client backed projects.
+This hook aims to work as a utility to simplify state management, on Apollo Client backed projects.

 It was conceived to offer the same dev's experience provided by React's `useState` hook.